-The actual spend in 2020/21 was £3.1million.
-This spend was £0.02million less than that budgeted for the year.
+The actual spend in 2021/22 was £13.049million.
+This spend was £0.9million less than that budgeted for the year.
 Major areas of capital expenditure and significant individual projects included:

-- Property resurfacing of car parks and leisure centre structural works (£0.639m); - Fleet Management acquisition and enhancement of vehicles, through direct purchase, for the Council's joint operation, Alliance Environmental Services (£1.117m). - Housing Standards disabled facilities grants (DFG), (£0.937m)
+- Housing A new Capital Service Loan of £10million was made to Your Housing Limited. - Property resurfacing of car parks and leisure centre & boundary walls structural works (£0.443m); - Fleet Management acquisition and enhancement of vehicles, through direct purchase, for the Council's joint operation, Alliance Environmental Services (£1.145m). - Housing Standards disabled facilities grants (DFG), (£1.131m) - Leisure Grants to Sports clubs (£0.122m)

-• Horticulture - playground equipment (£0.170m)